 But that’s not all.
 The antibacterial and anti-inflammatory properties of beeswax make it a good ally when it comes to treating acne too.
 Its combo of both protective, restorative, and antiseptic properties prevent further infections, but also soothe your skin and slow down the progression of acne.
 Additionally, beeswax contains a lot of Vitamin A, which has restorative effects on the skin and speeds up its regeneration processes.
 Vitamin A is also beneficial for making the skin softer and more flexible, which in turn has the added effect of making scars less prominent.

 Last but not least, this makes beeswax useful in treating temporary skin conditions such as ringworm (also known as jock itch or crotch rot).
 Ringworm is caused by a fungal outgrowth, and as we said, beeswax has antifungal properties too.
 So, if it itches down there, don’t wait.
 It’s just a short trip to the local cosmetics store until you get your hands on some good beeswax.

 As we briefly mentioned in the introduction, beeswax can moisturize our skin because of its isolating property.
 By providing a watertight layer over our skin, beeswax locks our water molecules close to our skin, helping it remain hydrated and moisturized.
-All of this makes our skin softer, more flexible, and more supple.
+All of this makes beeswax one of the best DIY moisturizers, making our skin softer, more flexible, and more supple.